-Clinically surrogacy is a treatment option for infertile couples or single individuals who want to be a parent but unable to carry the pregnancy.
+Clinically surrogacy is a treatment option for infertile couples or single individuals who want to be a parent but are unable to carry the pregnancy.
 This may occur due to complexity in reproductive functioning or physiology not allowed to do so.
-Surrogacy is also considered as an alternative to the traditional adoption process, which allow generating genetically linked child.
+Surrogacy is also considered as an alternative to the traditional adoption process, which allows generating genetically linked children.

 But contrary to this view, divergent socialists argue that surrogacy has uniformity to conventional services.
-Various jobs require physical control like astronauts have to maintain a very controlled life in every aspect involved in their daily activities including eating habits, exercise, etc just like surrogates.
-There are many jobs require to prolong involvement, like a writer gives a longer time than the gestational period to complete an evocative book.
-If all these jobs are payable, then why not surrogacy.
+Various jobs require physical control Astronauts have to maintain a very controlled life in every aspect involved in their daily activities including eating habits, exercise, etc. just like surrogates.
+There are many jobs that require prolonged involvement, like a writer taking a longer time than the gestational period to complete an evocative book.
+If all these jobs are payable, then why not surrogacy?

-However, still ethical issues are coming up regarding the payment to the surrogate.
-It does not produce any inanimate object or deals with the resistant situation in the space, but it involves the birth of a living child.
+However, still, ethical issues are still coming up regarding the payment to the surrogate.
+It does not produce any inanimate object or deal with the resistant situation in the space, but it involves the birth of a living child.
 The service and the result of surrogacy are so sensitive, which cannot be measured through the payment process.

 Physical allowance to gestate and deliver a child is normally given to women.
-Therefore, surrogacy involved gender-biased labor.
-This triggers the feminist apprehensions such as autonomy, vulnerability, inequality, and rights.
+Therefore, surrogacy involves gender-biased labor.
+This triggers feminist apprehensions such as autonomy, vulnerability, inequality, and rights.

 During gestation, surrogates do not maintain their bodily autonomy.
 She is not responsible for fetal bodily alteration in case any discrepancy occurs after the birth of a child.
-Even surrogacy brings the feminist concerns for intended parents also.
-Female has the natural capacity to carry a child.
+Even surrogacy brings feminist concerns for intended parents.
+A Female has the natural capacity to carry a child.
 However, such physical inability of intended mothers also raises critical situations about their feminism.
-Feminists are also worried about women are considered as a natural carer due to their biological capacity.
+Feminists are also worried about women being considered natural carers due to their biological capacity.
 This brings uneven gender roles in parenting in general.

 Inequality and Exploitation

-Exploitation is an ultimate ethical issue in surrogacy.
+Exploitation is the ultimate ethical issue in surrogacy.
 Different countries have their regulations which are different from each of them.
-Some countries considered surrogate as a legitimate mother, while others are considered the intended mothers as the same.
+Some countries consider surrogates as legitimate mothers, while others consider the intended mothers as the same.
 Some countries ban commercial surrogacy and allow altruistic forms.
 While some countries permit commercial surrogacy.